 - Roles within the family and how to develop better communication.

-Families also benefit from having the opportunity to meet and exchange ideas with others families in similar situations.
+Families also benefit from having the opportunity to meet and exchange ideas with other families in similar situations.
 Individual family counseling sessions may also take place during treatment.

 No treatment facility or social institution can replace a family's supervision and care.
 From the moment an individual enters treatment, we must help him or her begin the process of transition to a long term environment supportive of lasting recovery.
 Individuals in treatment who have family supporting their recovery stand the best chance of having a life of freedom and choice.